 Liquid, 0.09% sodium azide.

 Store at -20°C prior to reconstitution.
-After reconstitution aliquot and freeze at-20°C. Avoid frequent freeze thaws.
+After reconstitution aliquot and freeze at-20°C. Avoid freeze-thaw cycles.

 MME / CD10 is a common acute lymphocytic leukemia antigen that is an important cell surface marker in the diagnosis of human acute lymphocytic leukemia (ALL).
 This protein is present on leukemic cells of pre-B phenotype, which represent 85% of cases of ALL.
 This protein is not restricted to leukemic cells, however, and is found on a variety of normal tissues.